Devlogerio/UFOwars/README.md

 Open the page on localhost://port (the port is 2000)

 ## About the versions:
-Every single change is submitted and documented as files and backups on my backup hard drives, If you have any request or question about previus versions of this game or any other of my fames, you should call me, I am unable to document every single of my changes on github so everything is backed up other places and only thefinal version/versions is here.
+Every single change is submitted and documented as files and backups on my backup hard drives, If you have any request or question about previous versions of this game or any other of my games, you should call me, I am unable to document every single of my changes on GitHub so everything is backed up other places and only the final version/versions are here.
 <I have the code from empty to full final version as files!>

 ## Reason of being open source
-Github private repository is forbidden in my country so I decided to make all of my games open source for public
+Github private repository is forbidden in my country so I decided to make all of my games open source for the public

 ## Contact:
-Made by: Cena Abachi ---
+Made by: Cena Abachi
-Mail: devloger.io@gmail.com ---
+Mail: devloger.io@gmail.com
-Phone: +98 912 857 3237
+Youtube: Devlogerio
+Twitch: Devlogerio
+Instagram: Devlogerio